alex-bellon/wikipedia/README.md

 - [List of TCP/UDP Ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)
 - [Network Telescope](https://en.wikipedia.org/wiki/Network_telescope) - An Internet system that allows one to observe different large-scale events taking place on the Internet
 - [QUIC](https://en.wikipedia.org/wiki/QUIC) - an experimental general-purpose transport layer network protocol.
+- [Router on a stick](https://en.wikipedia.org/wiki/Router_on_a_stick) - is a router that has a single physical or logical connection to a network.
 - [SPDY](https://en.wikipedia.org/wiki/SPDY) -  deprecated open-specification networking protocol that was developed primarily at Google for transporting web content.
 - [Slow-scan television](https://en.wikipedia.org/wiki/Slow-scan_television) -  a picture transmission method used mainly by amateur radio operators, to transmit and receive static pictures via radio in monochrome or color.
 - [Virtual LAN](https://en.wikipedia.org/wiki/Virtual_LAN) - any broadcast domain that is partitioned and isolated in a computer network at the data link layer (OSI layer 2).